Music for Coffee Shops & Cafes: The Complete Guide

-Find the right sound, the legal way, for your coffee shop
+Find the right sound, the legal way, for your cafe

 But you can’t just plug in a phone and open Spotify.
-Using personal streaming accounts for your business is illegal and can lead to massive fines.
+Using personal streaming accounts for your business is illegal and can lead to fines up to $150,000 per song.

-This guide explains how to find the perfect, fully-licensed music for your coffee shop.
-We will cover the legal rules, what to look for in a service, how much it costs, and the technical gear you’ll need.
+This guide explains how to find the perfect, fully-licensed music for your cafe.
+We will cover the legal rules, what to look for in a service, how much it costs, and the gear you’ll need.

 Music is a key part of your shop’s identity.
 A quiet, focused shop might play soft instrumental jazz or lo-fi beats.
 A busy, high-energy cafe may prefer upbeat indie or folk.
 The right sound attracts the right crowd.